RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/installation.md

 ---

 ## 1. Overview
-SEA_2025 is a web application designed to annotate VCF files with ClinVar variant information.
+SEA_2025 is a web application designed to annotate VCF and CSV files with ClinVar variant information.
 This guide explains how to install SEA_2025 using **Docker (recommended)** or **locally on your machine**.

 ### Operating System: